Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Landau Levels in a Square Quantum Dot

-Note that a lower truncation is {\it necessarily} used here since matrices with block matrices as elements have to be constructed and diagonalized, which is much more computationally intensive than in the problem with circular confinement.
+The eigenenergies calculated in both gauges were found to be identical to numerical precision, so the results below are representative of both gauges.
+This is expected of course, as energy is an observable quantity and so \textit{must} be gauge-invariant, regardless of how different the matrix representations look in the two gauges.
+This is because the Hamiltonians in each gauge choice are unitary transformations of one another, as shown in Eq.~(\ref{Ham_transform}).
+Note that a lower truncation value is {\it necessarily} used here since matrices with block matrices as elements have to be constructed and diagonalized, which is much more computationally intensive than in the problem with circular confinement.
 Thus a truncation of $N=100$ for one of the indices, say $n_x$, implies a total truncation size of $N^2$ for both $n_x$ and $n_y$.
 We will refer only to the block matrix truncation size ($N$) in the following results (so $N=100$ values of $n_x$ requires diagonalization of a $10000 \times 10000$ matrix).